-Apex Mining Company, Inc. has title to several mineral properties located in the municipalities of Maco and Mabini in Davao De Oro Province in southeastern Mindanao and this includes MPSA-225-2005-XI.
-This scope of work is only concerned with the gold mineralization within the twenty-eight (28) vein systems delimited within MPSA-225-2005-XI and, as yet, does not take into account the porphyry copper deposits identified within the property.
-Reserve estimates of the vein systems within the adjacent MPSA-234-2007-XI are presented in a separate report.
+Apex Mining Company, Inc. has title to several mineral properties located in the municipalities of Maco and Mabini in Davao De Oro Province, in southeastern Mindanao, this includes MPSA-234-2007-XI.
+This scope of work is only concerned with the gold mineralization within the 4 vein systems delimited within MPSA-234-2007-XI and, as yet, does not yet take into account the porphyry copper deposits identified within the property.